simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

 ```
 This example code has few very important rules.
 1. Make sure you use the right driver class and right pwm pins, this one is usually very simple and you can find a lot of docs about these things in our [driver docs](drivers_config).
 If you are not sure and cannot seem to make it work please do not hesitate to ask in our [community forum](https://community.simplefoc.com).
+2. Make sure to use a proper voltage limit.
+All of these examples assume you are using a gimbal type motor with high phase resistance (~10 Ohms).
+For higher power motors, the current will propably be too high, putting your motor+driver at risk.
+As a rule of thumb, if your motor has a servo type plug, you should be fine.
-2. Make sure to use proper voltage limit. `motor.voltage_limit` will directly determine the current passing through the motor: `current = phase_resistance*motor.voltage_limit`.
+`motor.voltage_limit` will directly determine the current passing through the motor: `current = phase_resistance*motor.voltage_limit`.
 So to avoid too high currents please try to find what is the phase resistance of your motor and set the `motor.voltage_limit` such that the current does not surpass 2 Amps for example: `motor.voltage_limit = 2*phase_resistance`.
 The best option would be to provide your phase resistance value to the motor by setting the parameter `motor.phase_resistance` and then you can use `motor.current_limit` instead of the `motor.voltage_limit` making this issue much simpler.
 If you cannot find the phase resistance of your motor and cannot measure it with your multimeter start small: `motor.voltage_limit < 1;`
 3. Make sure to put the right pole pair number.
 This you can find in most data-sheets, if you are not sure what is the true number don't worry this step in intended to test exactly this value. 😄

 <blockquote class="info"> <p class="heading">☑️ Simple tests</p> 1.
 In velocity mode, set your target velocity of your motor to <b>6.28 rad/s</b>, this should be exactly one rotation per second.<br>2.
 In position mode, set the target position of <b>6.28 rad</b>, it should be exactly one rotation <br> If it is not that means your pole pairs number is probably not good,, try changing it until you get exactly one rotation (or one rotation per second in velocity mode)</blockquote>